Back to the blog

 The Tennison Gambit: How Bad Is It Really?

-But how bad is the Tennison Gambit really?
-Is it a hopeless trinket of chess romanticism, or does it possess practical poison?
-In this article, we’ll take a deep dive into the Tennison Gambit, exploring its history, theoretical standing, tactical ideas, notable games, and its place in modern play.
-We’ll weigh its flaws and strengths and ultimately answer the question: Is the Tennison Gambit playable, and if so, by whom?
+But is the Tennison Gambit truly so awful?
+Is it an illusionary trinket of chess romanticism, or does it have poisonous practical bite?
+In this article, we shall take a good look at the Tennison Gambit, which means going through its history, theoretical discussion, typical plans and games that stand out around it as well as how it is seen on high level play today.
+We’ll examine its pros and cons, and then determine to answer the question: Is the Tennison Gambit playable, and if so by whom?

-The Tennison Gambit can arise from two primary move orders:
+The Tennison Gambit can be reached through two main move orders:

 Here’s a sample line: